Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Sweetbread “Ekmek” dessert.
 (Chef Patissier Stelios Parliaros)

-I have traveled more than two hundred times with Aegean Airlines during the last fifteen years.
+I have traveled more than 200 times with Aegean Airlines over the last two decades.
 This is enough proof of how satisfied I am with their services.

 Also, during the last few years, I have traveled several times in Business Class.
 More specifically, I have traveled from Athens, Berlin, Frankfurt, Venice, and Yerevan.
 An Aegean Airlines Business Class flight will also give you access to the local airport lounges.
 Don’t miss the chance to use them, either for working or just relaxing.